Strong Passwords Protect You From Identity Theft

 The importance of picking a secure password can't be emphasized enough.
 Your password is the only way to verify that someone logging into a particular account is really you.
 In the scheme of preventing identity theft, this is at the top of the list.

-Besides making sure you shred sensitive documents, store your information safely, pull your credit report and make sure you don't give out your credit card information insecurely, you need to have proper password management in order to be safe from identity theft.
+Besides making sure you shred sensitive documents, store your information safely, review your credit reports and make sure you don't give out your credit card information insecurely, you need to have proper password management in order to be safe from identity theft.
 Identity thieves can hack into your accounts pretty easily and gain access to your identity information if you pick easy passwords.

 We've seen some simply horrendous password choices: "password" and "abc123" being the most common passwords.
 On some level, people know that they should pick good passwords.
 Conflicting with this precaution is the knowledge that good passwords are hard to remember and they can't be troubled to write them down.
 They become lazy and pick passwords that are easy to remember — and crack.
 They also use that same password for every account.
 This is just human nature, but human nature is known for getting people in trouble.